 Furthermore, in NMR, you have to look at the integral value (integral ratio).
 Think of the integral value as the area of the peak where the NMR spectrum is observed.
-Depending on the degree of area, we can estimate the number of protons bonded to the carbon.
+Depending on the degree of area, you can estimate the number of protons bonded to the carbon.

 The neighboring carbon has one hydrogen atom bonded, which can be observed in a doublet.

 However, compared to A, B has twice the area.
 The reason for this is that A has one hydrogen atom, while B has two hydrogen atoms.
 Naturally, B has a larger integral value by that amount.
-From this, we can easily infer the number of protons bonded to the carbon.
+From this, you can easily infer the number of protons bonded to the carbon.

 Solvents: Heavy DMSO or Heavy Chloroform